Natuurlijk Paardenverblijf

 · The horse’s back is often sensitive

-· Showing aggression when touched, brushed, put on a blanket, etc.
+· Showing aggression when touched, brushed, or when putting on a blanket, etc.

 · Itching and eczema

-· It often takes a long time for focus to come during training
+· It often takes a long time to focus during training

 · Teeth grinding

-In the long term, a magnesium deficiency can lead to muscle loss, poor vein function, digestive problems with recurring colic and swollen legs after exercise and/or during coat shedding.
+In the long term, a magnesium deficiency can lead to muscle loss, poor veins, digestive problems with recurring colic, and swollen legs after exertion and/or during coat change.

-Some horses do not have a clearly visible imbalance, although it may be present; other animals do show clear signals.
+Some horses show no clearly visible imbalance even though it may be present, while other animals do show clear signs.

-If you use magnesium oil, you should see clear positive differences within a few weeks .
+If you apply magnesium oil, it should show clear positive differences within a few weeks.

-The oil is so pure that you can even use it on yourself and experience its effects on your body and mind .
-This also allows you to better perceive the sometimes subtle, positive differences the horse shows and shows you.
+The oil is so pure that you can also apply it to yourself and experience what it does to your body and mind.
+This also makes you better able to perceive the sometimes subtle positive differences that the horse shows and lets you feel.

 The basics: magnesium for your horse

-You'd think a horse with sufficient roughage would get enough magnesium.
-But fluctuations in roughage quality and other stressors can mean absorption isn't always optimal.
-And then there's the problem that magnesium in the diet has drastically decreased in recent years.
+You might think that a horse gets enough magnesium from sufficient roughage.
+But due to fluctuations in roughage quality and other stressors, absorption is not always optimal.
+And then there is the problem that the magnesium content in feed has drastically decreased in recent years.

 Magnesium supplements are often a go-to, but be careful!
 Too much can upset the stomach and intestines.
 The solution?
-Transdermal magnesium administered through the skin!
-No hassle with feed, no stress on the digestive tract, and it tastes better for your horse than you think.
+Transdermal magnesium through the skin!
+No hassle with feed, no strain on the digestive tract, and it’s tastier for your horse than you might think.

 Treatment with magnesium oil

-Transdermal application of magnesium oil is the safest and most efficient way to provide your horse with extra magnesium.
-You spray or massage the oil into the coat, and voilà, your horse gets its daily dose of magnesium without worrying about overdosing.
+The transdermal application of magnesium oil is the safest and most efficient way to provide your horse with extra magnesium.
+You spray or massage the oil into the coat, and voilà, your horse gets its daily dose of magnesium without you having to worry about overdosing.
 For the most sensitive animals, you can dilute the oil with water.

 Magnesium of the highest quality

-You don't want any cheap oil for your horse, of course.
-That's why Bio-Ron offers magnesium oil from the pure Zechstein spring in Groningen .
-This is the crème de la crème, straight from the ground without any intermediate stages.
-No hassle with solvents or processing steps that compromise quality.
+Of course, you don’t want low-quality oil for your horse.
+That’s why Bio-Ron offers magnesium oil from the pure Zechstein source in Groningen.
+This is the crème de la crème, straight from the earth without intermediaries.
+No hassle with solvents or processing steps that reduce quality.

-So, do you want your horse to feel energetic and relaxed ?
-Make sure it gets the right dose of magnesium.
-You'll find that even the most stressed-out four-legged friend will feel wonderful.
-And if you're ever in doubt, a daily dose of oil not only provides magnesium but also relaxation—for both horse and owner.
+So, do you want your horse to feel energetic and relaxed?
+Ensure the right magnesium dose.
+You will notice that even the most stressed four-legged friend will feel wonderful.
+And if you ever have doubts, a daily dose of oil brings not only magnesium but also relaxation—for both horse and owner.

-Contains at least 31% pure magnesium chloride, the body's own form which is very well absorbed through the skin.
+Contains at least 31% pure magnesium chloride, the naturally occurring form that is very well absorbed through the skin.

-Magnesium is also added through animal feed and various supplements, but the quality of these, and therefore the absorption, varies considerably, so it is added liberally.
+Magnesium is also added through animal feed and various supplements, but the quality of these, and thus the absorption, is quite variable, so it is added generously.

-However, a high intake of magnesium disrupts the stomach and intestinal processes (it is therefore sometimes used as a laxative).
+However, a high intake of magnesium disrupts stomach and intestinal processes (it is sometimes used as a laxative).

 Transdermal application of pure magnesium chloride oil is therefore a better method.